-The dark matter puzzles scientists for more than 80 years, until now still no solution.
-Apply the String theory, which has the characteristics of ten-dimensional space-time, to solve the problem.
+Abstract Applying the String theory, ten-dimensional space-time theory, to solve the scientific problems.
 According to "Causality Principle" and "Anthropic Principle", the full Universe may be divided into triple Universes, and the dark matter should be taken as a terrestrial planet in other space than ours.
-The best method of exploring dark matter is to start from the Earth where we live.
-According to the characteristics of the Earth's interior, equitably examining its constitution, temperature, density and pressure from a different view of the core, the special arguments are put forward.
-It is inferred that the solid rock and the magma change states interactively at the CMB.
-In the low viscosity F-layer of outer core, high temperature causes some elements and oxides of magma to undergo oxidation-reduction reactions and separate due to its gravity.
-The great amount of heats, produced from radiogenic heat, chemical reaction heat and nuclear fission heat, become the power sources for the geodynamo of great convection cell, which are the flows of the magma and the solid rock migrating up to the crust and down across the CMB to the F-layer.
-Based on the new conception and applying a simplified method tries the different density distribution curves of 4 models in the core to calculate the data of the Earth, and compared with the existing current data of the Earth.
-The insufficient mass and moment of inertia are the missing matters, which are taken as the parts of dark matter, which may be in the interior of the Earth.
-Apply the simplified method to evaluate the Earth's mass and moment of inertia that are found to be only 85.73% and 94.82% of the current data.
-By the two insufficiencies of the Earth's data, formulating the reasonable assumptions, a planet of dark matter inside the earth has been figured out.
-And then calculate gravity and pressure in every depth within the Earth to check suitability or not.
-Finally a dark matter, radius 3700.375 km planet about 1.33 times of Mars, is reasonably inside the Earth but other space than ours.
-The new Earth model may be confirmed from Chandler wobble, and some great scientific problems, such as: dark matter, dark energy and composition of the Earth, etc., have been roughly solved.
+The best method of exploring dark matter is to start from the Earth.
+According to the characteristics of the Earth's interior, equitably examining its constitution, temperature, density and pressure from a different view of the core, then the special arguments are put forward.
+The great number of heats, produced from radiogenic heat, chemical reaction heat and nuclear fission heat, become the power sources for the geo-dynamo of great convection cell, which are the flows of the magma and the solid rock migrating up to the crust and down across the CMB to the F-layer.
+Based on the new conception calculates the data of the Earth and compares with the existing current data.
+The insufficient mass and moment of inertia are the missing matters, which are taken as the parts of dark matter.
+Apply a simplified method to evaluate the Earth's mass and moment of inertia that are found to be only

+85.73% and 94.82% of the current data.
+By the insufficiencies of the Earth's data, a planet of dark matter has been calculated out, which is reasonably inside the Earth but other space than ours.
+The new conception may be confirmed from Chandler wobble, and some scientific problems can be roughly solved.

-Key Words: Dark matter, String theory, Multiverse, Density jump, Convection cell, Chandler wobble.
+Keywords Dark matter, Multiverse, Density jump, Convection cell, Chandler wobble

-1. Introduction
+Introduction

-Zwicky (1937), Caltech astronomer, noticed that masses of nebulae were estimated either from the luminosities of nebulae or from their internal rotations, both methods of determining nebulae masses are unreliable.
-He surmised that the Coma cluster of nebulae was moving around so fast that some extra, hidden mass must be present to supply the gravitational glue.
+In 1937, Caltech astronomer Zwicky, noticed that masses of nebulae were estimated either from the luminosities of nebulae or from their internal rotations, both methods of determining nebulae masses are unreliable.
+He surmised that the Coma cluster of nebulae was moving around so fast that some extra, hidden mass must be present to supply the gravitational glue [1].

-In the 1970s, astronomers detected that when star outside edges of the Milky Way and other spiral galaxies were found to be orbiting faster than theory predict; individual galaxies, it seemed, also harbored a reservoir of unseen matter whose gravity kept their stars from escaping [Bartusiak, 1988].
+In the 1970s, astronomers detected that when star outside edges of the Milky Way and other spiral galaxies were found to be orbiting faster than theory predict; individual galaxies, it seemed, also harbored a reservoir of unseen matter whose gravity kept their stars from escaping [2].
 The total mass of stars in a galaxy, which can be estimated by observing the galaxy with an astronomical telescope, is less than 10% of this total mass of the galaxy estimated from the orbiting stars.
 The phenomenon appears throughout the Universe.
-Unobservable matter, amounted to more than 90 % mass of the entire Universe, is called dark matter [Stsrobinskii & Zel'dovich, 1988].
+Unobservable matter, amounted to more than 90 % mass of the entire Universe, is called dark matter [3].
 The dark matter is real that can only be detected by its gravitational influence on visible matter.
 While almost all astronomers agree on the existence of the dark matter; however, after more than 8 decades of search, there is nothing gained.
 Therefore, the dark matter is a major problem, which still has no solution.

-In 1998, the High-Z Supernova Search Team published observations of type 1a supernova as standard candles [Riess et al., 1998], and in 1999 the Supernova Cosmology Project followed immediately [Perlmutter et al., 1999], then the two independent projects obtained results suggesting a totally unexpected acceleration in the expansion of the Universe.
+In 1998, the High-Z Supernova Search Team published observations of type 1 asupernova as standard candles [4], and in 1999 the Supernova Cosmology Project followed immediately [5], then the two independent projects obtained results suggesting a totally unexpected acceleration in the expansion of the Universe.
 In order to explain the phenomenon of the Universe is expanding at an accelerating rate, "dark energy" is the most accepted hypothesis to the observations.
-Dark energy acts as a sort of an anti-gravity and is responsible for the present-day acceleration of the Universal expansion.
+Dark energy acts as a sort of an anti-gravity and is responsible for the present- day acceleration of the Universal expansion.